buresdv/Cork/README.md

 # Cork
-A fast GUI wrapper for Homebrew written in SwiftUI
+A fast GUI for Homebrew written in SwiftUI

-# WARNING: THIS APP IS STILL EARLY IN DEVELOPMENT
-## You will encounter bugs, random crashes and updates that hang.
-There's minimal error checking for now.
-Use only at own risk for the time being!

 # Special Thanks